-Things to Do In Chandler With Kids
+Things to Do In Chandler AZ With Kids

 Featuring a steakhouse, kids’ activities, shops, and shows, Rawhide is an 1880s Western Town.
 We went for the evening on a Friday night, and my kids really loved it.
 Admission to Rawhide is free (except for special events), but you can purchase tickets for the individual attractions and shows.

 Upon arriving at Rawhide, my kids immediately ran towards the attractions.
 My daughter did three different trips up the large climbing wall, while my son was only willing to try a short climb.
 They also enjoyed the kids’ mechanical bull ride (pictured below), panning for gold, and the stunt show.

 Our group was led around the park, and we stopped as the guide pointed out various birds, including a burrowing owl and great blue heron.
-Guests can also walk through the park at their own pace, picking up a bird checklist at the onsite Environmental Education Center.
+If you aren’t visiting during one of these events, guests can also walk through the park at their own pace, picking up a bird checklist at the onsite Environmental Education Center.

 Kids usually need some time to run around, so after our bird watching experience, we headed to Playtopia at Tumbleweed Park.
 This public 2.5 acre, free play space includes slides, climbing structures, sports fields, and covered pavilions.
 Much of the play space is covered, keeping it a comfortable temperature for kids.

 On our first night in Chandler, we headed to Downtown Chandler to visit their weekly farmers market (held on Thursdays) and to have dinner.
-The farmers market was filled with all sorts of delicious treats – savory pies, a delicious oatmeal mix (which I’ve already ordered online), cupcakes, and smoothies.
+The farmers market was filled with all sorts of delicious treats – savory pies, an oatmeal mix (which I’ve already ordered online), cupcakes, and smoothies.